7 Skincare Hacks for Combination Skin Perfection

 A hydrating serum is like that reliable friend who gets along with everyone – it works beautifully for combination skin.
 Serums are lightweight but powerful, delivering active ingredients without the heaviness that might make your T-zone feel greasy.
 They're the perfect middle ground for mixed skin types.

-Hyaluronic acid is the star player here – it can hold up to 1000 times its weight in water, making it perfect for hydrating dry areas without overwhelming oily zones.
+Hyaluronic acid is the star player here – it's known for its incredible water-holding capacity, making it perfect for hydrating dry areas without overwhelming oily zones.
 Niacinamide is another winner, helping to balance oil production while providing hydration.
 Vitamin B5 and glycerin are also gentle, effective options.

 Apply your hydrating serum after cleansing but before moisturiser.
 Use gentle patting motions rather than rubbing, and give it a minute to absorb before applying your next product.
 You can use it morning and night – it's gentle enough for daily use and plays well with other skincare ingredients.